College football national championships in NCAA Division I FBS: History

 Two short-lived national championship trophies were contemporaries of the Dickinson System awards.
 The Albert Russel Erskine Trophy was won twice by Note Dame in 1929 and 1930, as voted by 250 sportswriters from around the country.
 The large silver Erskine trophy was last awarded to USC on the field in Pasadena following their "national championship game" victory over Tulane in the 1932 Rose Bowl.
 The Toledo Cup was meant to be a long-running traveling trophy, but was promptly permanently retired by Minnesota's threepeat in 1934, 1935, and 1936.

 College football's foremost historian Parke H. Davis compiled a list of "National Champion Foot Ball Teams" for the 1934 edition of Spalding's Official Foot Ball Guide.
 Davis selected national champions for each year dating back to college football's inaugural season in 1869, for which he selected the sole competitors Princeton and Rutgers as co-champions.
 Similar retrospective analysis was undertaken in the 1940s by Bill Schroeder of the Helms Athletic Foundation and in Deke Houlgate's The Football Thesaurus in 1954.

-The Associated Press began polling sportswriters in 1936 to obtain rankings.
+The Associated Press (AP) began polling sportswriters in 1936 to obtain rankings.
 Alan J. Gould, the creator of the AP Poll, named Minnesota, Princeton, and SMU co-champions in 1935, and polled writers the following year, which resulted in a national championship for Minnesota.
-The AP's main competition, United Press, created the first Coaches Poll in 1950.
+The AP's main competition, United Press (UP), created the first Coaches Poll in 1950.
 For that year and the next three, the AP and UP agreed on the national champion.
 The first "split" national championship between the major polls occurred in 1954, when the writers selected Ohio State and the coaches chose UCLA.
 The two polls have disagreed 11 times since 1950.

-Both wire servies originally conducted their final polls at the end of the regular season and prior to any bowl games being played.
+Both wire services originally conducted their final polls at the end of the regular season and prior to any bowl games being played.
 This changed when the AP Poll champion was crowned after the bowls for 1965 and then in 1968 onward.
 The Coaches Poll began awarding post-bowl championships in 1974.
 National champions crowned by pre-bowl polls who subsequently lost their bowl game offered an opportunity for other teams to claim the title based on different selectors' awards and rankings, such as the post-bowl FWAA Grantland Rice Award or Helms Athletic Foundation title.